codurance/site/_posts/2017-11-23-rusting-intellij.md

 1.  `cargo install rustfmt`
 2. Install the "Save Actions" plugin in IntelliJ
 3. Configure Save Actions like this
-    *   You want to activate save actions only shortcut - IntelliJ does a lot of autosaving which will result in your code being reformated while you are still typing it if you use activate on save
+    *   You want to activate save actions on shortcut - IntelliJ does a lot of autosaving which will result in your code being reformated while you are still typing it if you use activate on save
     *   If you use the VIM emulator, `:wa` will not trigger the reformatting - you must use the save shortcut
 4. (Optional) Rebind the default `ctrl+shift+s` shortcut to `ctrl+s` for more convenience